The Adventures of the Walker Bunch PART ONE: Wyoming

 I didn’t appreciate it at the time, but growing up in Saratoga was as close to “Mayberry” as I can imagine, lookin’ back.
 I think of all the things I was able to do back then.
 Still, my goal was to become a pilot.
 I told my father, “I want to be a pilot just like you when I grow up!”
 Pop said “Son, you can’t do both!”
 A lot of truth to that…

 Pop taught me to fly at the Saratoga Airport that was re-named “Shively Field” in honor of Lt.
-Jack Shively who was killed in action on a mission over France during WWII.
+Jack Shively who was killed in action on a mission over Chinon, France during WWII.
+It was the 13th of June, 1944.
+The people of Chinon honored his heroism with a permanent monument.
 I’ve always wished I could have known Jack Shively.
 His folks and sister, along with her husband, John Glode, were great family friends.

 Because of the Glodes, my parents donated the pasture behind our house for the Catholic church.
 The church stands there now right on the spot where Fred Picard and I duked it out!